Kavtorev/routine-bot/README.md

 So, I came up with an idea: "**Why don't to create something that could do all those things instead of me?**".

 ## Description

+To implement the idea I used Web-scraping and some APIs.
+As far as 'Virtual Campus" of my university doesn't possess an API I had to use Web-scraping.
+The bot is functioning in [Telegram messanger](https://telegram.org/)

-Basically, bot possess 4 functions:
+Bot possess 4 functions:
 * **Weather**:
   * shows current weather in the city where I study
   * informs whether there is rain today